MLHale/wearable-ember/cordova/plugins/com.megster.cordova.ble/README.md

 - __device_id__: UUID or MAC address of the peripheral
 - __service_uuid__: UUID of the BLE service
 - __characteristic_uuid__: UUID of the BLE characteristic
-- __data__: binary data, use an ArrayBuffer
+- __data__: binary data, use an [ArrayBuffer](#typed-arrays)
 - __success__: Success callback function that is invoked when the connection is successful. [optional]
 - __failure__: Error callback function, invoked when error occurs. [optional]

-## writeCommand
+## writeWithoutResponse

-Writes data to a characteristic without confirmation.
+Writes data to a characteristic without confirmation from the peripheral.

     ble.writeCommand(device_id, service_uuid, characteristic_uuid, value, success, failure);

 ### Description

-Function `write` writes data to a characteristic without a response.
+Function `writeWithoutResponse` writes data to a characteristic without a response from the peripheral.
 You are not notified if the write fails in the BLE stack.
+The success callback is be called when the characteristic is written.

 ### Parameters
 - __device_id__: UUID or MAC address of the peripheral
 - __service_uuid__: UUID of the BLE service
 - __characteristic_uuid__: UUID of the BLE characteristic
-- __data__: binary data, use an ArrayBuffer
+- __data__: binary data, use an [ArrayBuffer](#typed-arrays)
 - __success__: Success callback function that is invoked when the connection is successful. [optional]
 - __failure__: Error callback function, invoked when error occurs. [optional]